kantuni/edX/ITMOx - How to Win Coding Competitions/README.md

-# ITMOx - How to Win Coding Competitions
+# ITMOx - How to Win Coding Competitions: Secrets of Champions

+### Week 1
+- Problem 1: A + B